-Listen to some live (indoor!) music (a few of my favorites are C-Boys, Moody Theater, Continental Club, Mohawk)
+3. Listen to some live (indoor!) music (a few of my favorites are Moody Theater,

 Also see: Top 25 Burgers in Austin

-8. Go to a brewery.
+8. Go to a craft brewery.
+There are SO many great places to get a beer in Austin.
 Here are 22 craft breweries in Austin for beer lovers!